snehamenon/sigmo/README.md

 you have Node.JS installed.
 YMMV for
 Windows users

+#### Redis

+This app uses Redis to make sure duplicate gifts are not being sent and also to limit the total number of gifts being sent.
+Install [Redis](http://redis.io) and start it by running `redis-server`.

+### App Instructions

 0. Run `npm install`
 1. `cp .env-example .env`
 2. Change all the credentials in the `.env` file with actual Twilio and